unboxedtechnology/team/exceptions.md

 E.g.  If I am in the a Web API controller I should not be catching DataAccess exceptions that are being thrown 2 layers down.
 The controller should be kept free of "implementation logic" of the data access layer.
 It would be completely appropriate to catch a "Business Layer" exception.

+### Global Error Handlers

+Don't forget about "dont catch what you can't handle" but in the event you do add a global error handling to your application keep in mind these things:

+1. If you put it at the "Global" / Application layer the app will have to hault inorder to handle the exceptions.
+So if your server is throwing exceptions at a high rate performance will be effected.
+2. If possible put your exception handling logic at the BaseController level so that when the exception bubles up / out you can catch it and gracefuly handle it.
+3. It's ok to shieled the exception (e.g. catch it and convert it to json in an error handler).
+But make sure you do enough to support maintainablity.
+This means log it to a database, spam someone, just make sure in production when it happens it's noisy.  *Remember, we do our best to not allow unhandled exceptions bubble up through our app.*
 ### Resources